facebookresearch/colorlessgreenRNNs/data/README.md

 For each language, we distribute the trained LSTM model which achieved the lowest perplexity on our test set (validation in the data above).
 The name of the model file indicates the hyperparameters that were used to train this model.
 See the supplementary materials for more details.

 The models were trained with the vocabularies given above.
+Each vocabulary lists words according to their indices starting from 0, `<unk>` and `<eos>` tokens are already in the vocabulary.

 * [English model](https://s3.amazonaws.com/colorless-green-rnns/best-models/English/hidden650_batch128_dropout0.2_lr20.0.pt)
 * [Hebrew model](https://s3.amazonaws.com/colorless-green-rnns/best-models/Hebrew/hidden650_batch64_dropout0.1_lr20.0.pt)